aws/aws-cdk/packages/@aws-cdk/aws-glue/README.md

 ### Table

-A Glue table describes the structure (column names and types), location of data (S3 objects with a common prefix in a S3 bucket) and format of the files (Json, Avro, Parquet, etc.):
+A Glue table describes a table of data in S3 - its structure (column names and types), location of data (S3 objects with a common prefix in a S3 bucket) and format of the files (Json, Avro, Parquet, etc.):

 ```ts
 new glue.Table(stack, 'MyTable', {